Student Engagement

 The SGA president serves as a non-voting member of the college's Board of Trustees, and SGA members frequently serve as student representatives on various college committees.

 The executive committee of the SGA includes the president, vice-president, secretary, treasurer, and public information officer.
 Senator positions are also available at each campus.
-Information about joining SGA is available in the Student Life office on any campus or the Student Government Association website.
+Information about joining SGA is available in the Student Engagment office on any campus or the Student Government Association website.
 For more information about SGA, call 704.330.6584.

 Student Clubs and Organizations

-Student Life and the Student Government Association offer support, guidance, and resources to numerous student clubs and organizations on all Central Piedmont campuses.
+Student Engagement and the Student Government Association offer support, guidance, and resources to numerous student clubs and organizations on all Central Piedmont campuses.
 Some of these organizations focus on special interests, and others are directly related to curriculum programs offered at Central Piedmont.
 Although some clubs have membership requirements, no student organization at Central Piedmont can discriminate on any grounds.
 A complete list of student clubs and organizations is available on the Student Organizations page on the Student Life website.

 Student Information